thephpleague/uri/docs/uri/6.0/uri-template.md

 ### The parser is RFC6570 compliant

+Don't feel like reading RFC 6570?
+Here are a simple refresher to understand its rules:

+- template are made of expressions consisting of an **operator** and a **variable specification**;
+- a **variable specification** consists at least of one **variable name** and an optional **modifier**;

-The `UriTemplate::expand` public method provides the mean for expanding a URI template to generate a valid URI conforming to RFC3986.
+The `UriTemplate::expand` public method provides the mean for expanding a URI template to generate a valid URI conforming to RFC3986 if given a supplied set of data.

 ~~~php
 <?php